thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Objects,_Arrays,_Iterations.desc.md

-# An Introduction to Programming and JavaScript: Arrays, Objects, Iterations

-Objectives:
+## Objectives:

+* Explain the purpose of the 'arguments' keyword
+* Describe variable scope in javascript and how it relates to functions
 * Create and manipulate arrays and objects
 * Explain the difference between object dot notation and bracket notation
 * Explain how objects are stored and compared in memory
 * Write for loops and while loops
 * Write a for loop to iterate over an array
 * Write a for-in loop to iterate over an object